 • Fire drill — mandatory evacuation.
 The queue pauses.
 Rajeev does not look pleased.

-• Stress meter — calls, hold time, and bad reviews pile it on.
+• Stress meter — calls, hold time, and bad reviews pile it on, and it shows: let it climb and callers pick up on your frazzled voice, starting angrier.
+Push it to the limit and you burn out — you'll claw it back, but you're rattled for the rest of the shift.
 Manage it with your coffee mug (3 sips a day), a once-daily break, or a trip to the vending machine.

 • VendX Pro™ — the break room vending machine.
 Snacks, energy drinks, stress relief, and one mystery button you probably shouldn't press twice.